CoreSync-Labs/web103_finalproject/README.md

 FitTrack helps users log workouts, track fitness goals, and visualize progress over time.

-We wanted to make staying active more rewarding and trackable, inspired by gamified health apps like Strava and Fitbit. *Inspiration
+I wanted to make staying active more rewarding and trackable, inspired by Computer Vision knowledge which incorporates gamified health apps like Strava and Fitbit.

 ## Tech Stack